 6. Gujarati – Up 31%

 Gujarati is a Western Indo-Aryan language spoken primarily in the Indian state of Gujarat.
 It’s also an official language of India.

 Roughly 434,264 speakers live in the U.S. Most live in New Jersey and the metropolitan areas of New York, San Francisco, Los Angeles, Washington D.C., Chicago, Dallas, and Philadelphia.

 A French-based creole, Haitian Creole is the official language of Haiti and is recognized as a minority language in the Bahamas, Cuba, and the Dominican Republic.

 In the U.S., approximately 856,000 people speak the language, most of whom live in

 Florida, New York, Delaware, Illinois, Virginia, Massachusetts, New Jersey, and Pennsylvania.

 Language Support and Boostlingo

 Finding an interpreter can be a difficult task, especially for a less common language.
-Fortunately, the BoostCare Telehealth platform makes it easy to connect with one remotely, either over-the-phone (OPI) or via video remote (VRI).
+Fortunately, BoostOnDemand makes it easy to connect with one remotely, either over-the-phone (OPI) or via video remote (VRI).
 All you need is an internet connection, computer or mobile device, and a webcam for video calls.
-Plus, our Boostlingo Professional Interpreters Network (BPIN) gives you access to interpreters who speak over 200 languages.
+Plus, our Boostlingo Professional Interpreters Network (BPIN) gives you access to 13,000+ interpreters who speak over 300 languages.

 Want to learn more?
 Contact us today to start your free trial!